 Hydroseeding (also known as hydraulic mulch seeding) is a grass seed planting method whereby a moist grass seed mix is broadcast over a lawn using a pressure hose.
 The seed mix typically contains grass seed, mulch material, water, soil amendments, and fertilizer nutrients.

 The grass seed mix is called a slurry and is usually mixed inside a hydroseeder tank for uniform mixing.
 Hydroseeding is a great lawn seeding option for hard-to-access lawn areas or sloppy landscapes.

 Is sod good for your lawn?

 Sodding is the process of installing grass sod over a lawn.
 Sod simply refers to pre-cut rolls of live grass sourced from already mature grass lawns and meant to be transplanted to other areas.
 Sod rolls include the grassroots and the topsoil layer bound to these roots.

-Sod is suitable for your lawn since it establishes faster and forms a dense ground cover for proper erosion control.
+Sod is suitable for lawns since it establishes faster and forms a dense ground cover for proper erosion control.
 Also, since sod takes root much faster, sodded lawns are better at crowding out weeds.

 Sod vs. Hydroseed: differences

 Sodding and hydroseeding are both methods of seeding grass lawns.
 However, broadcasting hydroseed is different from laying sod pieces.
 Furthermore, the results vary depending on which of these two seeding methods you choose.